Sunday, 29 October 2017

 Floof

 Another very important thing that has happened recently at Casa Anderson is the arrival of our new kitten Flora, also known as Floof.
 She is very small but already has a huge personality.
 She is white at the front with tabby patches on her head and back; she has very attractive markings around her eyes and a wee freckle on her nose.
 She is good-natured, very lively, and curious about everything around her.
 We had been intending to get a new female kitten for a while and decided to wait until after our weekend in Nice so that we would be mainly at home in her early months to take care of her.
-When Jamie and Aisling were over from New Zealand visiting Grandma I saw an advert for kittens on Gumtree, and Aisling and I drove down to a farm in Ayrshire (on 10th October) and picked up Floof.
-There is a story to her name; when we were on the ferry from Russell on our last day in New Zealand, we saw a cute wee dog looking out of a car window.
-Aisling said "Oh look at Wee Floof" and the name really stayed with me - I loved it!
-But we wanted her to have a "proper" name too and Flora seemed to suit her.
-So her name is Flora Aisling Anderson and her nickname is Floof.
+I saw an advertisement for kittens on Gumtree and drove down to a farm in Ayrshire (on 10th October) and picked up our kitty.
+I liked the name Floof but I wanted her to have a "proper" name too and Flora seemed to suit her.
+So her name is Flora Anderson and her nickname is Floof.

 I took her to the vet to get checked over and she said that she was in good health but only about 7 weeks old - so she must have been born about the 24th August.